OfficeDev/Microsoft-Teams-Samples/samples/meetings-transcription/nodejs/README.md

     ```bash
     npm install
     ```
-5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword` and `MicrosoftAppTenantId` and `AppBaseUrl` and `UserId` (Note that the MicrosoftAppId is the AppId created in step 2 , the MicrosoftAppPassword is referred to as the "client secret" in step 2 and you can always create a new client secret anytime., MicrosoftAppTenantId is reffered to as Directory tenant Id in step 2, AppBaseUrl is the URL that you get in step 1 after running ngrok, UserId is the Id of user you to grant the policy in step 3).
+5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword` and `MicrosoftAppTenantId` and `AppBaseUrl` and `UserId` (Note that the MicrosoftAppId is the AppId created in step 2 , the MicrosoftAppPassword is referred to as the "client secret" in step 2 and you can always create a new client secret anytime., MicrosoftAppTenantId is reffered to as Directory tenant Id in step 2, AppBaseUrl is the URL that you get in step 1 after running ngrok, UserId of the user used while granting the policy in step 3).

 6) Run your bot at the command line: